tonghuikang/cs-impostor/README.md

-#### What should this contain
+### What should this contain

-- Good questions.
-This should contain questions that can be asked in a technical interview.
-It should not be a history quiz or a numbers trivia.
 - No opinions.
 While we should have opinions (ethics, predictions, positions), you have to figure them out and justify them yourself.
 - References.
 This will serve as attribution, and also further reading material to understand the topic.
+- Good questions.
+This should contain questions that can be asked in a technical interview.
+It should not be a history quiz or a numbers trivia.
 - Relevant questions.
 The knowledge should have direct technical application for either a software engineer or a machine learning practitioner.

-###### Excluded topics
+#### Excluded topics

 - Algorithms (please refer to other resources to prepare for the coding component of the interview)
-- Mathematics and Physics
+- Mathematics and Theory of Computation
-- Computation Structures (Arithmetric Logic Unit)
+- Computation Structures (Arithmetric Logic Unit) - will this ever be asked in an interview?
 - Robotics
-- Game Design
+- Game Design and Development
-- Graphics and Visualisation
+- Graphics and Image Processing
-- Data Analysis and Visualisation
+- Data Analysis and Information Visualisation

-#### Useful resources
+### Useful resources

 - [GeeksForGeeks articles](https://www.geeksforgeeks.org/most-asked-computer-science-subjects-interview-questions-in-amazon-microsoft-flipkart/).
 They tend to explain everything, here I want to summarise the answer that it is good for interview.
 - [donnemartin's System Design Primer](https://github.com/donnemartin/system-design-primer) This describes how to prepare to interview questions on designing large-scale systems.